realpython/materials/django-vue-graphql-update/README.md

 - [Step 8](source_code_step_8/)
 - [Step 9](source_code_step_final/)

-If you want to install the project on your own machine without following the tutorial, then you need to follow the steps outlined below.
+If you want to install the project on your machine without following the tutorial, then you need to follow the steps outlined below.

 ## Setup

 Navigate into the `source_code_final/` folder.
-In this folder, you'll find the folders `backend/` and `frontend/`, which represent both projects of the tutorial.
+In this folder, you'll find the folders `back_end/` and `front_end/`, which represent both projects of the tutorial.

 ### Back End

-Create a new terminal window, navigate into `backend/`, create, activate a [virtual environment](https://realpython.com/python-virtual-environments-a-primer/), and install the necessary dependencies:
+Create a new terminal window, navigate into `back_end/`, create, activate a [virtual environment](https://realpython.com/python-virtual-environments-a-primer/), and install the necessary dependencies:

 ```sh
 $ python -m venv venv